What is svetlin oil?

 - Strengthen hair follicles

-- Promote the growth of stronger, healthier hair
+- Encourage the growth of stronger, healthier hair

 Possible side effects and precautions